rvelseg/MuDoVLaGM/README.md

 other blocks in the body of `document.tex` don't need the `*` symbol.
 After that, you have to write a recipe in the `Makefile`, say for `document-other.pdf`.
-Note that my recipes for special versions also generate a zip file `other.zip`, that is the actual file to be uploaded.
-And see the code for general recipes `clean` `all`, `pack`, etc. in case you want to place something there.
-I recommend to create a directories under `special_versions`, and place there all the extra information needed for these versions.
+Note that my recipes for special versions also generate a zip file `other.zip`, in the case publisher requires source files (as they normally would), these source files (without unnecesary format commands for other versions) are packed in this zip file.
+Finally, see the code for general recipes `clean`, `all`, `document-all.tar.gz`, etc. in case you want to place something there.
+I recommend to create directories under `special_versions`, and place there all the extra information needed for these versions.

 # System Requirements